linnndachen/Churn-analysis/README.md

 - 1 html file: the file that does not need any requirment to open

 ### Results
-The analysis and findings can be find in the post available here
+The analysis and findings can be find in the post available [here](https://medium.com/@lindachen_/churn-analysis-why-is-it-valuable-2dae64fd45f8?source=friends_link&sk=51bb392caa613c79fa7b8e3ee73d63a0)

 ### Licensing, Authors, Acknowledgements
 My acknowledgements to Kaggle for the good quality and clean data, without these analysis could not be done.
+The original dataset can be found [here](https://www.kaggle.com/barun2104/telecom-churn)